brianom95/brianom95.github.io/_posts/2014-11-26-santa-cruz.md

 ## Day 2

-Lea and I started an hour before the group at 7am.
-There was a lot of snow on the pass so we knew that would be slow, and we were the only ones trying to get to the lake and back tonight.
-The first hour was grey and misty, the next hour was white and icy.
+Lea and I started early at 7am, as there was a lot of snow and we had the longer day.
+The first hour was misty and grey, the next was icy and white.
 Thick snow made the route difficult to find, and sections of climbing boulders had our hands freezing.
-At times you walked beside beautiful frozen lakes, at others you stared struggled up steep rocky slopes that had too much ice to walk on.

-As we set the trail, we were followed and eventually caught up to by Rory, Eva, William & Etienne.
+At times we walked beside frozen lakes, at others we struggled up rocky slopes that were too icy to stand on.
+It was slow breaking trail, so we were followed and eventually caught up to by Rory, Eva, William & Etienne.
+Together we routed through deep snow to the narrow gap of Punta Unión Pass at 4,750m.

+We later learned the donkeys were struggling on the ice and it delayed the guides a few hours.
+We hoped to spot them through the fog, but unable we continued on.
+The next valley was stunning.
+A fast descent brought us past thawing lakes, and down to green fields where we followed a stream to Taullipampa Camp st 4,250m.
+We were sat in the sun below the Paramount mountain, and by the stream it felt like paradise.
+The others drank water and hid in the shade.
+Lea & I left some of our gear here, and headed for the lake.

+We crossed bridges and flooded sections to reach the side trail, then pushed up a steep valley under a harsh sun for two hours.
+We saw a forest of flaky trees, some robust looking cows, and hiked a steep path beside a waterfall that flowed out from the lake.
+As the trail leveled out we reached a sign; Arhuaycocha Lake (4,420m).
+I did my highest swim to date here, which was freezing but beautiful looking up at the sharp peak of Alpamayo (5,947m).
+The sun warmed me quickly after, and we made a fast descent to camp.

 ## Day 3